Health, Safety, and Etiquette

 - HIV and hepatitis infection rates in Eurasia have risen significantly in recent years.
 Be cautious if visiting tattoo parlors or engaging in sexual activity.
 Note that transmission awareness in many areas is low and some young people will still see use of a condom as an indication that you don’t trust them.
 It is up to you to insist on being safe.

-- Cigarettes: Russia has banned public smoking.
+- Cigarettes: Public smoking bans are in effect in all SRAS locations.
 Cafes, restaurants, and even bars are now smoke-free.
-Poland and Ukraine also have bans in place, although enforcement seems to be lighter.
-Kyrgyzstan has no ban and smoke can be hard to escape in eateries and bars.
-If you smoke, stick to brands you know and purchase them in major supermarkets to reduce your risk of purchasing counterfeit.
+If you smoke, stick to brands you know and purchase them in major supermarkets to reduce your risk of purchasing counterfeit and possibly dangerous goods.

 - Alcohol is considered part of the local culture in all SRAS locations.
 Rules of hospitality dictate that guests be invited to eat and drink, and a hospitable host will make an effort to overcome any resistance to such offers.
 If you do not wish to consume alcohol, simply state that you do not drink for health or religious/philosophical reasons.
 While you will likely meet resistance, in the end, many will congratulate you on your decision not to drink.